tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 In order to enable communication with the AFIP, the first step is to request a :guilabel:`Digital Certificate` if you do not have one already.

-#. :guilabel:`Generate Certificate Sign Request (Odoo)`.
+#. :guilabel:`Generate Certificate Sign Request (CoquiAPPs)`.
 When this option is selected, a file with
    extension `.csr` (certificate signing request) is generated to be used in the AFIP portal to request the certificate.